 Why Your Website Is Slow: A Web Development Fix List

-Most slow websites are slow for a handful of fixable reasons: oversized images, too many third-party scripts, and cheap hosting.
-Here is how we diagnose and fix page speed for businesses across Melbourne.
+Most slow websites are slow for the same handful of fixable reasons: enormous images, a drawer full of scripts, and cheap hosting.
+How we diagnose and fix page speed for businesses across Melbourne.

 What actually makes a website slow